Convert PS to ICB

 The ICB file extension, associated with Targa Graphics, stands for Image Capture Board.
 It was originally used with the AT&T EPICenter Image Capture Board video card and software like ICB-PAINT and TARGA-PAINT.
 This format is a raster graphics file used for storing and exchanging deep-pixel images, supporting 8, 16, 24, and 32 bits per pixel.
 Developed by Truevision Inc., it played a significant role in early computer graphics for high-color display on IBM-compatible PCs.

-Wait for the converter to finish and download your ICB image.
+Wait for the converter to finalize, then access your ICB image.